-Create elegant magnets with washi tapes and crystal pebbles.
-Since the pebbles themselves can be small, I strongly recommend using skinny yet strong magnets for this project.
+Create elegant magnets with the tapes and crystal pebbles.
+Since the pebbles themselves can be small, we strongly recommend using skinny yet strong magnets for this project.

 98. 3D Card

 A 3D card will look far more superior than a regular card.
-I love how this tutorial has a washi flag in its background and a cut out on the card to reveal a different pattern underneath.
+Just check out this tutorial from Creations with Christina that has a washi flag in its background and also has a cut out on the card to reveal a different pattern underneath.

 99. DIY Envelope